Close

 Prostock-studio/Shutterstock.com

-It is undeniable that children’s legs grow quickly and it is tempting to purchase clothing and footwear in a larger size in order for them to last for longer.
-However, it is better not to do this.
+It’s important for ice skates to fit properly.
 If you want the ice skates to last more than one season, choose an adaptable model whose sizes can be modified.

-Before making a purchase, be sure to try the ice skates on the child.
-Shoes worn with a thick sock should not be too wide and should not hold the leg too firmly.
-Ask your child to walk on the skates, and if it is convenient for them, this model is right for them.
+When buying your own skates, have your child try them on.
+Shoes worn with a thick sock should not be too wide and should not hold the leg too firmly, but still offer proper support.
+Ask your child to walk on the skates, and if it is convenient for them, they are the right skates for them.

-Teaching children to ice skate has got its own nuances: it is important to choose appropriate clothes for the weather, to learn responsibly, and, of course, to constantly support the baby, even if they do not succeed right away.
+Teaching children to ice skate has its own nuances.
+It is important to choose appropriate clothes for the weather, learn responsibly, and constantly support the child, even if they do not succeed right away.

 Prostock-studio/Shutterstock.com

-• don’t forget about safety equipment: helmet, knee pads, elbow pads, and a wristband.
+• Do not forget about safety equipment: helmet, knee pads, elbow pads, and wrist guards

 Read more about Wintertime walks with pleasure: how to dress the child appropriately in winter, at any temperature.